INFORMSJoC/2022.0328/src/README.md

 ### support files

-Please make sure moving two real-world datasets with the names kdd10.txt and kdd12.txt to the work folder, and run real_data_reader.jl to preprocess them for real_data_kdd10.jl and real_data_kdd12.jl.
+Please make sure to move two real-world datasets with the names kdd10.txt and kdd12.txt to the work folder, and run real_data_reader.jl to preprocess them for real_data_kdd10.jl and real_data_kdd12.jl.

 ```julia
 julia> include("real_data_reader.jl")